 Hybrid-Default Meetings Define Video Conferencing Trends in 2026

-That 98% statistic from Cisco bears repeating.
-Nearly every meeting in 2026 includes at least one remote participant.
-Stanford researcher Nick Bloom has tracked remote work since 2020 and confirms that hybrid work has stabilized at 28-30% of US paid workdays done from home, with no signs of reverting.
+Stanford researcher Nick Bloom has tracked remote work since 2020 and confirms that hybrid work has stabilized at nearly 30% of US paid workdays done from home, with no signs of reverting.

 The implication for video conferencing trends in 2026 is profound.
 There is no "in-office mode" versus "remote mode."
 Every meeting is a hybrid meeting.
 Every platform decision must account for the reality that some participants are co-located and others are distributed.

 The challenge is meeting equity.
-McKinsey found that remote attendees in hybrid meetings speak 40% less than in-room participants.
-The technology has not solved this.
+McKinsey research highlights that remote attendees often struggle to participate equally without intentional inclusion strategies.
 Most platforms still treat remote participants as secondary — a grid of small faces on a conference room screen.
 We explored this hybrid meeting equity gap in detail earlier this year.

 The platforms gaining market share are the ones that make hybrid collaboration equitable by design.
 Shared canvases help because they give every participant — remote or in-room — the same collaborative surface.
 When everyone annotates the same visual workspace, physical location stops mattering.